joshbegley/nyt-latest/README.md

 https://nytimes.com/2025/07/14/us/politics/trump-epstein-conspiracy-theories.html

 **Yes, Gen Z Is Staring at You.
 The Question Is Why.**\
-`A generational debate has started over Gen Zâs tendency to respond to various social situations with a long and intentional stare.`\
+`A generational debate has started over Gen Z’s tendency to respond to various social situations with a long and intentional stare.`\
 https://nytimes.com/2025/07/14/style/gen-z-stare-tiktok.html

-**Ukraine Greets Trumpâs Decision to Help Provide Patriot Systems With Cautious Optimism**\
+**Ukraine Greets Trump’s Decision to Help Provide Patriot Systems With Cautious Optimism**\
-`American fatigue with the war and the fickleness of the Trump administration remain concerns for Ukraineâs leaders.`\
+`American fatigue with the war and the fickleness of the Trump administration remain concerns for Ukraine’s leaders.`\
 https://nytimes.com/2025/07/14/us/politics/trump-ukraine-weapons-patriot-missiles.html

 **Mario Lemieux-led ownership group 'very interested' in buying back Penguins**\